marcelmindemann/codepipeline-monorepo-webhook/README.md

     - master
     - dev
   ```
+* `pullRequests`: This part will only be used if you have enabled pull_requests in the GitHub webhook manager.
+Here we can specify what CodePipelines we need to run in order to unittest these pull requests.
+The pull requests it will listen for will be to the same branches as specified under routes.
+These branches are the `base` branches in the pull request.
+Since the `head` of the pull request can change we have decided that with each pull request we will change de `Source` action in the CodePipeline to pull from the `head` branch of the pull request.
+  * `route`: If set to `'prefix'`, the routing name will be prefixed to the name of the CodePipeline.
+If set to `'postfix'`, the routing name will be postfixed to the name of the CodePipeline.
+  * `routing`: This is the routing name that will be used to create the name of the CodePipeline.

 * `project`: In the [Structure-1](#Structure-1) of this README we have shown one type of project structure.
 We also support nested projects ([Structure-2](#Structure-2)) and the recommended structure from the Serverless Framework ([Structure-3](#Structure-3)).